-While we enter into foreign exchange forward contracts to hedge a significant portion of our exposure to fluctuations in the value of the U.S. dollar against the Canadian dollar (generally nine to twelve months in advance), we do not hedge our exposure to fluctuations in the value of the Chinese renminbi against the U.S. dollar.
+While we enter into foreign exchange forward contracts and zero cost collar contracts to hedge a significant portion of our exposure to fluctuations in the value of the U.S. dollar against the Canadian dollar (generally nine to twelve months in advance), we do not hedge our exposure to fluctuations in the value of the V.S. dollar.

 Shipping and transportation costs, including surcharges on transportation costs, are also a significant component of our cost of sales.
-When fuel costs fluctuate, shipping and transportation costs increase or decrease, as applicable, because the carriers generally pass on these cost changes to us.
-Because of the high volatility of fuel costs, it is difficult to forecast the fuel surcharges we may incur from our carriers.
+Firstly, when fuel costs fluctuate, shipping and transportation costs increase or decrease, as applicable, because the carriers generally pass on these cost changes to us.
+Due to the high volatility of fuel costs, it is difficult to forecast the fuel surcharges we may incur from our carriers.
+Also, inbound shipping costs are impacted by changing dynamics in the ocean shipping industry, most notably by the wave of market consolidation observed in container shipping in recent years, which continues to have an impact on shipping capacity and prevailing rates, especially in the context of the COVID-19 pandemic.

 The occupancy costs included in our cost of sales are mainly comprised of variable and non-indexed rental expenses for our stores that are excluded from the lease liability under IFRS 16.
-Fixed and indexed rental payments are capitalized as a lease liability under IFRS 16.
+Fixed and indexed rental payments are recognized as a lease liability under IFRS 16.
 Occupancy costs have generally increased over the years.
-While we continue to feel some pressure on lease rates in certain markets, where demand for prime locations is strong and/or vacancy rates are low, management believes that it is generally able to negotiate leases at competitive market rates and does not anticipate material rate increases in the short to medium term.
+Management believes that it is generally able to negotiate leases at competitive market rates and does not anticipate material rate increases in the short to medium term.
+Presently, it is too early to determine the impact of the COVID-19 pandemic on commercial real estate rates.
 Typically, store leases are signed with base terms of ten years and one or more renewal options of five years each.

 We strive to maintain a sustainable gross margin, where we believe we can achieve a healthy balance between maximizing returns to shareholders and offering a compelling value to our customers.
 The gross margin varies on a quarterly basis as a result of fluctuations in product margins, as we refresh approximately 25% to 30% of our offering on an annual basis, and/or fluctuations in logistics and transportation costs, among other factors.
+This fiscal year, the gross margin is also impacted by a shift in the sales mix in the COVID environment and by preventative measures implemented throughout Dollarama's operations, including its logistics chain.